Divorce Laws In India: What Every NRI Should Know

 Section 44A(2) requires a certified copy of the decree along with a certificate from the foreign court, which serves as conclusive proof for enforcement.

-In case of Non-Reciprocating Territory’s Court Decree, NRI divorce becomes more complex as a separate suit must be filed in an Indian Court.
+In case of Non-Reciprocating Territory’s Court Decree, NRI divorce becomes more complex.
+This is bacause a separate suit must be filed in an Indian Court.
 The foreign decree cannot be enforced directly.

-The Indian Court must assess the decree, ensure compliance with Section 13 of the CPC, and issue its own decree affirming the foreign judgement.
+The Indian Court must assess the decree, ensure compliance with Section 13 of the CPC.
+They must also issue its own decree affirming the foreign judgement.

 In conclusion, NRIs navigating divorce must be aware of both Indian laws and the legal processes in their residing countries.
-Indian courts recognise divorce decrees obtained abroad if they are based on mutual consent and comply with jurisdictional and procedural requirements.
+Indian courts recognise divorce decrees obtained abroad if they are based on mutual consent.
+They must also comply with jurisdictional and procedural requirements.
 However, complications can arise if the decree is from a non-reciprocating territory or was obtained through coercion or fraud.
-NRIs can manage the process remotely through legal representation, and enforcement of foreign decrees in India is governed by the Code of Civil Procedure, 1908, requiring specific documentation for validation.
+NRIs can manage the process remotely through legal representation.
+Enforcement of foreign decrees in India is governed by the Code of Civil Procedure, 1908, requiring specific documentation for validation.

 Facebook